atsign-foundation/privatefit/README.md

 # Priv@teFit
 Priv@teFit is an open-source app allowing consumers to share health data with each other through a peer-to-peer encrypted connection.
 This originated as a winning project at HackPrinceton 2021 project by Raheem Idowu and Michelle Liu.
-We welcome contributions to the app (see Issues tab) via pull requests and want to hear about issues.
+We welcome contributions to the app (see Issues tab) via pull requests and want to hear about ideas for new issues!

 ## Who is this for?
 This project is intended for any developer or designer interested in creating apps in Flutter and contributing to health data privacy.